-The forward fishbox below the cockpit sole is drained overboard by a macerator pump and seacock valve in the forward bilge, below the head compartment sink.
-The pump out system is activated by the Fishbox Macerator Pump switch in the touch screen display.
+The forward fishbox below the cockpit sole is drained overboard by macerator pump in the forward bilge.
+The pump out system is activated by the Fishbox Macerator Pump switch in the touch screen panel.

-To operate the overboard discharge pump, make sure the thru-hull valve is open.
-Then turn the Fishbox Macerator Pump switch on.
 Monitor the water level as the pump drains the fishbox and turn it off immediately when draining is complete.
 The pump could be damaged if it is allowed to run dry for more than 30 seconds.